phlppnhllngr/phlppnhllngr.github.io/content/diverses/Linux.md

   - change file group ownership
   - *The owner of a file may change the group of the file to any group of which that owner is a member.*
 - **sudo**
-  - temporarily become the superuser
+  - *gives non-root users temporary access to the elevated privileges*
+  - *does not switch the user account to become root*
 - **su**
-  - temporarily become another user
+  - *temporarily become root*
   - `su` zu root werden, mit Umgebung des vorherigen Users
   - `su -` zu root werden, mit Umgebung von root